 Coworking space users sign a membership agreement that sets out fees, space usage rules, and any other legal aspects that govern the provider-member relationship.
 This agreement includes details about any all-inclusive amenities.

 - A desk and chair (depending on the membership level, this may be any available desk, a dedicated desk, or even a private office)

 - Access to a shared printer/scanner/copier

 - Free coffee, tea, and kitchen facilities, including a fridge and microwave

 - The use of a conference room (on a reservation basis)

-One of the other main attractions of coworking space, particularly for millennial entrepreneurs, is fewer responsibilities.
-Building management is responsible for maintenance and cleaning of the premises.
+Another appealing feature of coworking spaces, particularly for millennial entrepreneurs, is fewer responsibilities.
+Building management is responsible for maintaining and cleaning the premises.
 The all-inclusive nature of coworking also greatly simplifies accounting and tax preparation, as all services are consolidated into a single monthly invoice.